Bukit Brown Cemetery: Opening of Bukit Brown and subsequent use

 The cemetery was officially opened as Bukit Brown Municipal Cemetery on 1 January 1922.
-In 1923, the road leading to Bukit Brown Cemetery was named Bukit Brown Road, and another road leading up to the cemetery was named Kheam Hock Road after Tan.
-A cemetery temple was built, and a priest who sold joss sticks and candles was hired.
-The temple was modelled on the Thian Hock Keng Temple in Telok Ayer.
+In 1923, the road leading to Bukit Brown Cemetery was named Bukit Brown Road, with another nearby road being named Kheam Hock Road after Tan.
+A cemetery temple was built, and a priest who sold joss sticks and candles was hired; the temple was modelled on the Thian Hock Keng Temple in Telok Ayer.
 When it opened, Bukit Brown Cemetery was not initially popular with the Chinese; its first burial occurred in August 1922.
 The municipal president stated it was "not utilised to the extent which we had anticipated", with the main reasons being the size and layout of the grave plots, although these were put in place to maximise space.
-Bukit Brown Cemetery was separated into two sections, "general" and "pauper", to make it more inclusive.
+Bukit Brown Cemetery was separated into two sections – "general" and "pauper" – to make it more inclusive.
 The general section's plots were about 14 × 8 feet and cost $50 Strait whilst the pauper section's plots were 8 × 4 feet.
-The pauper section was located in a low-lying area that was regularly flooded, but there was no monetary cost for plots.
+The pauper section was also located in a low-lying area that was regularly flooded, but there were no monetary cost for plots.

 In addition to the small grave plots, they were laid out in rows in groups of ten.
 This fixed positioning of the plots was unpopular with the Chinese as they preferred having individualised plots that followed traditional geomancy practices; the municipal authorities preferred the fixed positions.
 Due to the limited plot sizes, families tended to use two burial plots for one burial.
 Another complaint was the Commission's inconsistency in enforcing the layout rules; some graves took up two or more plots despite the fact that the by-laws required one grave per plot.
 These larger plots were owned by wealthier individuals, leading to further complaints about social classes.
 The Municipal Commission eventually consulted with the Chinese Advisory Board, who amended the by-laws to better suit Chinese preferences.
 They changed the sizes of the burial plots, expanding the sizes of plots to 20 × 10 feet in the general section and 10 × 5 feet in the pauper section.
 Plot layouts were also changed to face either south or east and spaces for paths were left after every sixth row of graves.